CDRT/docs/bios/settings/thinkstation/tcgfeaturesetup.md

 <details><summary>Physical Presence for Clear</summary>

-One of 2 states to select where a confirmation of a user’s physical presence is needed when clearing the security chip:
+Whether confirmation of a user’s physical presence is needed when clearing the security chip.

-1. **Enabled** – system will display user confirmation screen when clearing.
-Default.
+?> When `Enabled`, the system will display a user confirmation screen when clearing.

-2. Disabled – no user confirmation screen when clearing.
+1. **Enabled** – Default.
+2. Disabled.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|